 My work is based on the central principles of the mastery of the craft, innovation and experimentation, bearing in mind always a wish to enhance wearers and present gemstones to advantage.
 Other than my permanent exhibition of work at the Makers Guild in Wales Gallery - Craft in the Bay, Cardiff, I work to commission.
 Commissions always present an enjoyable challenge and enable me to work with people from all over the world.

-I have been a member of the prestigeous Makers Guild in Wales since 1999 and I was elected chair of the Guild from 2002 to 2006 when I stood down.
-Taking an interestin supporting and promoting high quality design and craftsmanship is important to me and the Makers Guild do a very good job of this.
+I have been a member of the prestigeous Makers Guild in Wales since 1999 and I was elected chair of the Guild from 2002 to 2006.
+Taking an interest in and supporting and promotion of high quality design and craftsmanship is important to me and the Makers Guild do a very good job of this.